...

 Inside Big Nose Kate’s Saloon, you can go down to the basement for free

 If you want to hear a lot about the different buildings and get a good general overview of everything that makes up Tombstone, a trolley tour of the town might be the most bang for your buck.
-On the trolley tour, a guide talks about the history of various buildings and then you can decide which ones are worth paying to explore more.
+Many attractions are concentrated in the historic district and along Allen Street.
+On the trolley tour, a guide talks about the history of various buildings.
+Then you can decide which ones are worth paying to explore more.

 Tombstone AZ Things to Do — My Top 3

-If I was going to choose my top 3 Tombstone AZ things to do that cost money, I’d do the following:
+If I was planning a trip to Tombstone, Arizona, and had to choose my top 3 Tombstone AZ things to do that cost money, I’d do the following:

 • The Gunfight Reenactment at the OK Corral